monikakaron/monikakaron.github.io/index.md

 Going through different tutorials I realise that there is a lot of **words, mindsets and "logics"** I need to get "**_my hands around_**" just to understand the basic.
 But, not giving up...**_going strong_**!

 As the web page is to be built up, you will see more features come along, so there is no **_logical_** start.
-Info just comes along the more I (hopefully) learn...The best ways to learn things are trying, testing, doing misstakes and trying again...so here we go :-)
+Info just comes along the more I (hopefully) learn...The best ways to learn things are trying, testing, doing misstakes and trying again...**so here we go :-)!**